 Morton College treats ethical violations affecting course work with the utmost seriousness.
-Cheating of any kind will result in disciplinary action.
+Cheating of any kind will result in an Academic Penalty and may result in further disciplinary action.

 Academic dishonesty in all modes of instruction (in or out of class) includes, but is not limited to:

-- · Copying someone else's work or answers. - Putting your name on a paper written by someone else and handing it in for credit. - Allowing another student to copy your work or answers for assignments. - Using materials or information hidden on one's person or any electronic devices during quizzes and examinations. - Obtaining and using teacher's editions of textbooks, instructor's manuals, tests or test answers in an unauthorized fashion. - Providing course materials such as papers, lab data, reports, or answers to be presented by another student as his or her work - Making up or falsifying information for the purpose of completing an assignment, quiz, exam or presentation. - Taking an exam in place of another student or having someone take an exam in your place. - Turning the same paper in to two different instructors without first receiving permission from both of them.
+- Copying someone else's work or answers. - Putting your name on a paper written by someone else and handing it in for credit. - Allowing another student to copy your work or answers for assignments. - Using materials or information hidden on one's person during quizzes and exami nations. - Obtaining and using teacher's editions of textbooks, instructor's manuals, tests or test answers in an unauthorized fashion. - Providing course materials such as papers, lab data, reports, or answers to be pre sented by another student as his or her work.

-- Presenting a paper as a speech in a public speaking course which had been submitted as a paper in another course without first receiving permission from both instructors. - · Copying a computer program for unauthorized use. - Breaking into or utilizing College-owned computer files in an unauthorized manner. - Altering a grade sheet or forging a signature on an academic document. - · Plagiarism (discussed below in more detail).
+- Making up or falsifying information for the purpose of completing an assignment, quiz, exam or presentation. - Taking an exam in place of another student or having someone take an exam in your place. - Turning the same paper in to two different instructors without first receiving per mission from both of them. - Presenting a paper as a speech in a public speaking course which had been sub mitted as a paper in another course without first receiving permission from both instructors. - · Copying a computer program for unauthorized use. - Breaking into or utilizing College-owned computer files in an unauthorized manner. - · Altering a grade sheet or forging a signature on an academic document. - Plagiarism (discussed below in more detail).